 So how can you work on becoming better at writing?
 Writing clearly, concisely and in a way that is easy to read?
 As with every skill, it's a matter of being aware of the fundamentals, practicing, getting feedback and repeating.

 For the learning the fundamentals, books are a good place to start.
-Ones I frequently recommend engineers to start with are On Writing Well: The Classic Guide to Writing Nonfiction and The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century.
+Two books I frequently recommend engineers to start with are On Writing Well: The Classic Guide to Writing Nonfiction (Kindle edition) and The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century (Kindle edition).

 Being aware of the fundamentals, re-reading your own writing and ruthlessly re-editing is the next step in becoming a better writer.
 Putting yourself in the shoes of who you write for and asking yourself if you are grabbing their attention early is key.
 Challenging yourself to deliver the same message in a shorter form and re-writing your content is another.
 Immediate feedback from services like Grammarly and Readable are helpful.
 Asking for feedback on your emails and documents from people who you have seen write well is another way to grow.